ChristinaB/canaryopera/deweese+4_TBD_2018/Deweese+4_TBD_2018_ChristinaB.md

 Funding should include all contributing contracts between all institutions supporting researchers and students contributing to the scope of work during and after the completion of the contracted project.

 ## 3.0 Code of Conduct
+By signing this agreement, you are committing to providing a harassment-free learning experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+We do not tolerate harassment of participants in any form.
+Sexual language and imagery is not appropriate for any conference venue, including talks.
+Collaborators violating these rules may be sanctioned or expelled from the collaboration and inclusion in the publication.

+Harassment includes, but is not limited to:

+Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion.
+Sexual images in public spaces
+Deliberate intimidation, stalking, or following Harassing photography or recording
+Sustained disruption of talks or other events Inappropriate physical contact
+Unwelcome sexual attention
+Advocating for, or encouraging, any of the above behaviour

+Collaborators asked to stop any harassing behavior are expected to comply immediately.
+If a collaborator engages in harassing behaviour, the lead author and supporting collaborators retains the right to take any actions to keep the collaboration a welcoming environment for all.
+This includes warning the offender or expulsion from collaboration.

 ## 4.0 Cultural Disclosure